gamma-opt/oip-notes/course/part1/9-multiobjective.md

 We can see that solutions A and C do not dominate each other.
 Also, Solution C also does not dominate Solution B. Indeed, if we cared only about profits and not about desirability ratings, Solution B would be a better choice than C. However, Solution C is preferred over the other two if we give more weight to ratings, which is exactly what we did by decreasing $\lambda_1$ and increasing $\lambda_2$.

 Notice that Solutions A and C, found using the weighted method are solutions in the Pareto frontier.
-Morevoer, one can continue using the weighted method with different weightings and attempt to recover more of the Pareto frontier.
+Moreover, one can continue using the weighted method with different weightings and attempt to recover more of the Pareto frontier.

 While very simple conceptually, the weighted method has a number of downsides.
 First is the problem of picking weights, how should one decide their values?
 A well-defined preference information may not always be available, especially when the problem is over many objectives.